learn-co-curriculum/ruby-project-mode-guideline/README.md

 # Starting Your Project

-* Clone from the Flatiron [Template]()
+* Install the Flatiron Rails Gem `gem install flatiron-rails`
+  * Then Run `flatiron-rails new AppName`
 * The template is just an empty rails project with basics like Bootstrap and Google Analytics installed already.
 * Setup external services (API's, etc.)
 * Get a base layout done